 top of page

-The Breath of Life: Mastering Breathing Techniques for Opera and Classical Music Singers
+Mastering Breath Control: Key Techniques for Opera and Classical Singers

 Diagram shows ribcage during inhalation and exhalation.
 Text explains diaphragm movement: contracts down during inhale, relaxes up during exhale.